zaim/docker-scrapyd/README.md

 docker-scrapyd
 ==============

-Dockerfile for building an image that runs scrapyd
+Dockerfile for building an image that runs [scrapyd](http://scrapyd.readthedocs.org/).

 Building
 --------